 Hotjar recordings, testing with users and Hotjar questionnaire have shown the main problems of the previous website (content was not addressing key problems clearly and not delivering product benefits - the findings were pin-pointed for each section of the website).

-We learned from these findings and decided to build new content and find a solution from scratch.
+I learned from these findings and decided to build new content and find a solution from scratch.

 Webflow and a simple UI library allowed us to test the polished website, instead of using aFigma prototype.